jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 8. The company that wants ot hire me is not a social media company
 9. The company that wants to hire me is not a direct competitor to my current employer
 10. The company's internal communication is in Dutch, English or a mix of both
-11. The job requires me to develop software using either Java 17 or Kotlin
+11. The job requires me to develop software using either Java 17 (or higher) or Kotlin
 12. The acronyms JSP and JSF are either unknown in your company, or never used
 13. The job's main focus is not mobile app development
 14. The job is for 32 hours a week